microverseinc/project-nodejs-rest-api/MILESTONE_1.md

 7. You should refactor your Express.js code to use ES6 features
    - You should use const and let to define constants and variables
    - You should use arrow functions when appropriate

+---

+**NOTE**: Do you need help or some extra motivation to complete the project?
+[Fill in this form](https://microverse.typeform.com/to/Lh3CKF) and we will help you find a coding partner (like a gym buddy for pair programming), give you access to curated links for each section.